-- Cheaper booking fees
+Cheaper booking fees

-- Appealing to millennials
+Appealing to millennials

-Conversely to your online booking, offline bookings come with a higher fee in a transaction fee model.
+In a transaction fee model, offline bookings come with a higher fee than online bookings.
 If you’re looking to save money on your organisation’s travel programme, online adoption should be a key focus, and something your TMC can and should help you with.

-- Reliance on offline
+Reliance on offline

-But with both qualitative and quantitative benefits of online booking, it’s got to be the winner overall.
+But with both qualitative and quantitative benefits of booking business travel online, it’s got to be the winner overall.
 When the large majority of your bookings will likely only have need for an online booking tool, it’s essential your organisation can offer this to your users, so all your travel can be consolidated into one place.

 To find out more about Click Travel’s award-winning platform, click here.